kanidm/kanidm/book/src/integrations/oauth2.md

 then prompted to consent to the authorisation from the authorisation server to the client as some identity information may be revealed by granting this consent.

-If successful and consent given, the user is redirected back to the client with an authorisation code.
+If successful and consent is given, the user is redirected back to the client with an authorisation code.
 The client then contacts the authorisation server directly with this code and exchanges it for a valid OAuth token.